-If purchasing shares through your financial intermediary, simply tell your financial intermediary that you wish to purchase shares of a Fund and he or she will complete and submit the necessary documentation.
+If purchasing shares through your financial adviser or brokerage account, simply tell your adviser or broker that you wish to purchase shares of a Fund and he or she will complete and submit the necessary documentation.
 For all other purchases, follow the instructions below.